Kas Turkey beaches

 How to get around Kas

-Once you are in the town, then all the restaurants, hotels, and local beaches can be accessed by under 10 minutes of walking.
+Once you are in the town, then all the restaurants, hotels, and local beaches can be accessed in under 10 minutes of walking.
 However, to visit some of the nearby beaches or ruins, you will likely prefer having a car rather than taking the bus.

 Overall car rentals are quite affordable.
 We averaged around 30-40$ per day.